thibaultcha/lua-resty-mlcache/README.md

   misses (when the L3 callback returns `nil`).
 The unit is seconds, but accepts fractional number parts, like `0.3`.
 A `neg_ttl` of `0` means the cached misses will never expire.
   **Default:** inherited from the instance.
+- `l1_serializer`: function used to transform the values before setting them in the LRU cache (L1).
+It might be useful to store arbitrary Lua objects such as cdata objects, functions, ...
+This function is called on L1 miss.
+  **Default:** inherited from the instance.

 The third argument `callback` **must** be a function.
 Its signature and return